-More than 200 events, ranging from the Detroit International Jazz Festival to a story hour for kids, are held over the summer.
-But the square’s popularity also extends to the winter, which in Detroit lasts from November through April.
-The fountains splash all winter.
+More than 500 events, ranging from the Detroit International Jazz Festival to movies and live theatre shows for kids, are held throughout the warmer months.
+The park’s popularity extends throughout the year.
 The ice rink is open—and crowded—125 days a year.
-A large holiday tree is decorated, and lit up in a gala public ceremony.
-And the Paris-style park chairs, which can be moved so people are able to find a nice place to sit in the sun or away from the wind, are kept out all year.
+A large holiday tree is lit in a festive public ceremony.
+The park’s chairs, which can be moved so people are able to find a nice place to sit in the sun or away from the wind, are kept out all year.

 Campus Martius was named one of the Top Ten Urban Parks, Urban Land, October 2006

 Magic in the Motor City, Making Places, December 2005